jurriaan/aico/docs/tutorial_basics.md

 ## 4. Manual Corrections (The Learning Loop)

-Sometimes the AI makes a small mistake, or you simply change your mind.
+Sometimes the model makes a small mistake, or you simply change your mind.
 Instead of just fixing the file, you should fix the **history**.
-This ensures the AI "remembers" your correction for future turns.
+This ensures the model "remembers" your correction for future turns.

-We use `aico edit` to modify the last AI response.
+We use `aico edit` to modify the last LLM response.

 *(Note: In this example, we use `sed` to simulate an editor.
 In reality, `aico edit` opens your default `$EDITOR`.)*